Gauteweb/Gauteweb/README.md

 ### 📌 Introduction

 I'm from Oslo, Norway.
-Currently employed in the Research & Development department at SuperOffice AS.
+Currently employed at Sopra Steria.

 I graduated from "Den Polytekniske Høgskole" in the year 2000, specializing in software development and network administration, but I wouldn't really say I've ever worked as a developer.
 I've mostly worked as a consultant and/or presales in the Application Performance Management space.